-A 2019 report from the Colorado Center on Law and Policy (CCLP) found that a drop in Medicaid enrollment between 2017 and 2019 corresponded with several state and national trends.
+Center on Law and Policy found that a drop in Medicaid enrollment between 2017 and 2019 corresponded with several state and national trends.
 Federal and state policy changes to Medicaid enrollment processes have increased paperwork and administrative burdens for government agencies and for everyday Coloradans.

-Clinics and agencies are also reporting that people are steering clear of public programs such as Medicaid because they are concerned about consequences for themselves or others in their households who are immigrants to the U.S. Those reports began around the time Donald Trump became president and began introducing a policy agenda around immigration that included reducing the admission of refugees, tying use of public programs like Medicaid to citizenship applications, and increasing arrests of immigrants without documentation.
+Clinics and agencies are also reporting that people are steering clear of public programs such as Medicaid because they are concerned about consequences for themselves or others in their households who are immigrants to the U.S. Those reports began around the time Donald Trump became President and began introducing a policy agenda around immigration that included reducing the admission of refugees, tying use of public programs like Medicaid to residency and green card applications, and increasing arrests of undocumented immigrants.